 1996 - Stan Collymore bagged a hat-trick in our 4-0 victory at Burnley in a pre-season friendly.
 Robbie Fowler completed the scoring.

-2009 - Forward Dani Pacheco signed a new contract to keep him at Anfield until 2012, since extended by a further two years.
-He broke through to the first team during 2009/10, making fourteen senior appearances to date.
+2009 – Forward Dani Pacheco signed a new contract to keep him at Anfield until 2012, since extended by a further two years.
+He broke through to the first team during 2009/10, making seventeen senior appearances to date.
 On the same day, Luis García joined Real Racing Club de Santander from Club Atlético de Madrid, after just three strikes in 55 games, including playing in both Champions League group games against the reds.

 2008 – Reserves centre-half Miki Roqué joined Cartagena on loan.
 He bagged three goals in thirty League appearances as they won the Segunda División B, and was released by the reds in June 2009.